gvenit/kan-fpga/README.md

 ### Resource utilization
 - The number of DSP slices are:
-    - $D \times B$ for multiplications in the RSWAF module,
+    - $D \times B$ for multiplications in the RBF unit,
     - $D \times B \times R$ for Multiply-and-Accumulate in the LPC and
     - $B \times R$ for partial sum accumulations in the LPC.
 In case of $D == 1$, no extra DSPs are needed.